The Jasmine Minks: History

 Unfortunately, the NME showcase happened during the National Union of Journalists strike, the music press was heavily involved, and the NME was not printed; In short, there was no publicity for the music event of the year, and the band played to a very sparse audience.
 The expected boost in the band's popularity didn't happen.

+As McGee noted in his autobiography:

+We [i.e., Creation Records ] did twelve singles before I found the Jesus and Mary Chain and we had our first hit.
+The Pastels, the Jasmine Minks, Revolving Paint Dream and the Loft all followed.

+Of these, I thought the Jasmine Minks had the best chance of making it.
+They were the first band we took seriously in that respect.
+They were from Aberdeen.
+It was fronted by Jim Shepherd and Adam Sanderson and they both wrote songs.
+There aren’t many bigger characters in the history of the label than Hans Christian Sanderson, as we called him: he was an incredible teller of tall tales.
+They were all great people.
+We released their records till 1989.
+Majors were sniffing around them but it came to nothing.
+They should have made it, and maybe they did make it, maybe making it is the joy in making the records you wanted to make and getting to tour them around Britain and Europe.
+They seemed happy with that — they weren’t desperate to be pop stars.
+They had a punk ethos in that respect.
+Hans Christian ended up coming to work for Creation, answering the phones for a year, in the days of Hackney madness.

 At the end of 1984 the band toured mainland Europe as part of a Creation package including McGee's band Biff Bang Pow! and new Creation signings The Jesus and Mary Chain.
 The JAMC single "Upside Down" was released while the tour was in progress.
 When the tour was over, McGee found himself increasingly preoccupied with the rising success of the Jesus and Mary Chain.
-During this period, the Jasmine Minks recorded a four track EP, inspired by listening to the Buzzcocks "Time's Up" bootleg over and over.
+During this period, the Jasmine Minks recorded a four-track EP, inspired by listening to the Buzzcocks "Time's Up" bootleg over and over.
 It sat on a shelf while McGee was forced to pursue other interests, eventually surfacing as a seven-inch single of "What’s Happening"/"Black & Blue", which was largely ignored by the music press.